TIBCOSoftware/tp-helm-charts/docs/workshop/dp-cluster/aks/README.md

 * a storage class for Azure Files

 ### Setup DNS
+## If you want to use same domain for services and user apps
 For this workshop we will use `dp1.azure.example.com` as the domain name.
 We will use `*.dp1.azure.example.com` as the wildcard domain name for all the DP capabilities.
 We are using the following services in this workshop:
 * [DNS Zones](https://learn.microsoft.com/en-us/azure/dns/dns-zones-records): to manage DNS.
 We register `azure.example.com` in Azure DNS Zones.